butfirstchai.com

 • Start adding water a little at a time until you get the dough together.
 Less water will make crispier pakora.
 More water that makes a thick batter will lend soft inside and crispy outside pakoras.
 A pinch of baking soda 10 minutes before frying will lend a light pakoras.
 So adjust as per your preference.

-water as required, 1 pinch baking soda
+1 pinch baking soda optional

 Fry